Side-by-side crime statistics from official UK Police data.

 Near national average

-St Helens recorded substantially more crime than Appleton in February 2026 — 137 incidents compared to 50, a 2.7x difference.
-The crime profiles diverge meaningfully: Appleton sees higher rates of Criminal damage & arson (6) and Robbery (3), while St Helens has more Shoplifting (15) and Public order (12).
+St Helens recorded substantially more crime than Appleton in April 2026 — 188 incidents compared to 62, a 3.0x difference.
+The crime profiles diverge meaningfully: Appleton sees higher rates of Criminal damage & arson (10), while St Helens has more Shoplifting (23).
 Both areas sit near the national average, with modest differences in their overall safety profile.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Appleton saw higher rates of Criminal damage & arson and Robbery while St Helens had more Shoplifting and Public order.
-Overall, Appleton recorded fewer total crimes (50 vs 137).
+In April 2026, Appleton saw higher rates of Criminal damage & arson while St Helens had more Shoplifting.
+Overall, Appleton recorded fewer total crimes (62 vs 188).